-SensoryCo has developed a library of replicated HAZMAT smells to expose trainees to odors and malodors found in disaster-related situations.
-Releasing simulated smells into the atmosphere using aroma generators allows trainees to make informed decisions based upon the characteristics of each scent and modify and re-enforce behavioral responses based upon previous encounters with the same smell.
+SensoryCo has a complete library of replicated toxic odors and malodors to give trainees a truly realistic exposure to smells found in disaster related situations.
+Releasing simulated aromas into the atmosphere with scent systems allow the brain to make tangible decisions based upon the characteristics of the odor.

 “We can read scents and we can say and memorize words but it’s the smell that you need to know to save your life.”

 HazMat incidents have multi-layer casualties with unclear vulnerabilities and risks that must be uncovered.
 Detection of an unusual or abnormal odor can give clues to the presence and/or location of a threatening situation.
 HazMat professionals interview witnesses and victims about different environmental conditions that include the time a smell was discovered and a description of the odor.
 Highly dangerous substances can smell like everyday food and plant items.
 For example, Hydrogen Cyanide has an almond scent and sulfur mustard has a garlic scent.
 Other fumes have identifying properties and compounds that can give more decisive clues.